 Davis owns a bigger stake in the Raiders than any of the other shareholders.
 He sold approximately 20 percent of the team in October of 2007 to three investors as a means of infusing more cash into the day-to-day operations of the franchise.

-That transaction did not cede any control to the three investors or give them an option
+That transaction did not cede any control to the three investors or give them an option to purchase the team at some point.

 Mortensen's report said Metropoulos' group is seeking a purchase option within three to five years.
 The Philadelphia Daily News last year said Metropoulos has a desire to move an NFL team to Los Angeles.